Andy-Shao/TTA-in-AC/README.md

-# Test-time Adaptation in Audio Classification
+# An Investigation of Test-time Adaptation for Audio Classification under Background Noise

 ## Project Structure
 + **lib**: The library code for this project.